-Since his appointment in 2015, acclaimed pastry chef turned head chef Olivier Briault has made The Edgbaston into a must-visit destination for afternoon tea.
-From the opening amuse bouche – a tasty morsel presented in a sea of misty liquid nitrogen – it’s clear he’s offering an experience a cut above your usual fare.
-Passionfruit caviar-topped macarons and delicate Paris Brest continue the magic through ’til the last crumbs.
+Since his appointment in 2015, acclaimed pastry chef Olivier Briault has turned The Edgbaston into a must-visit destination for afternoon tea.
+From the opening amuse-bouche – a tasty morsel presented in a sea of misty liquid nitrogen – it’s clear he’s offering a cut-above experience.
+Caviar-topped passionfruit macarons and delicate Paris-Brests continue the magic through to the last crumbs.